cuomopeter/Coursera_Capstone-/README.md

 </br>
 </br>
-Next using **FourSquare API** I sorted the top venue types in atlanta for exploration
+Next using <b>FourSquare API</b> I sorted the top venue types in atlanta for exploration
 </br>
 </br>